Classic Rogue DPS Spec, Builds, and Talents

 A major benefit of being a dagger Rogue is that the best PvP build also uses daggers, making it easier to gear for PvP if you are playing daggers in PvE.
 Just like swords, this build makes sure to get Blade Flurry, Adrenaline Rush, and Weapon Expertise, as they are just incredibly strong talents.
-Also, just like swords, you will be maintaining your Slice and Dice buff at all times.

 The main difference in the rotation of daggers is that you will be using Backstab as your main combo point generator and Ambush as your out of stealth opener.
 See the opener section in our rotation page.

 If you are playing Horde, then you will not be using Instant Poison IV on your main hand in order to fully take advantage of the Shaman ability Windfury Totem.
 Because you will not be using Instant Poison IV on your main hand, then you will not need all 5 points in Improved Poisons, so as Horde, you can put 3 of those points into Improved Eviscerate.

 With the release of Phase 6 Seal Fate Daggers becomes a much more viable and strong build.
 You want to have at least 30% crit change as well as the given 9% Hit Rating since the build revolves around critical strikes with your generators in order to gain extra combo points from the talent Seal Fate.
 See our stat page for more information on that.

 Both main PvE builds for Rogue will go about half way into this talent tree, as it holds some very strong talents for Rogue in general.

 Improved Eviscerate is sometimes run instead of Murder, depending on what type of targets you will be encountering.